"One of the most dynamic presentations - he showed us how to do math right. Why didn’t we think of this before?"

 With renowned scientists Dr. Mark Bodner and the late Dr. Gordon Shaw, Dr. Matthew Peterson founded MIND in 1998 to apply academic research on the brain to educational programs for elementary school students.
 The three co-founders shared a vision to teach all children, regardless of socioeconomic background, how to think, reason and solve problems mathematically.
 Peterson is a pioneer in this cutting-edge field.
 His focus is on developing math learning environments that initially convey sophisticated concepts visually, rather than verbally, enabling students to gain a conceptual understanding of mathematics regardless of language proficiency.

 Peterson, who as a child struggled with traditional language-based instruction due to dyslexia, created the ST (Spatial-Temporal) Math® software program to teach math to students utilizing his unique non-language-based visual approach.
-The revolutionary ST Math software has proven to raise students’ math scores on standardized tests and currently reaches more than 1.2 million students and 53,000 teachers at 3,900 schools in 47 states.
+The revolutionary ST Math software has proven to raise students’ math scores on standardized tests and currently reaches nearly 1.3 million students and 55,000 teachers at 5,000 schools in 48 states.

 Peterson has spoken at major conferences including, US News STEM Solutions, SXSWedu and TEDxOrangeCoast and has had research published in the Journal of Neurophysiology and the Journal of Neuroscience, among others.

 Peterson earned his doctorate in neuroscience from UC Berkeley, and undergraduate degrees in biology, electrical engineering and Chinese language and literature from UC Irvine.